VoicuTomut/ase-fast/doc/ase/md.rst

     volume and shape of the unit cell, as proposed by Martyna, Tobias and Klein (see above).

+.. _langevin-baoab-description:
+Langevin-Hoover BAOAB dynamics
+    An implementation of NPT dynamics combining Leimkuhler BAOAB construction of Langevin algorithm with Langevin-Hoover barostat of Quigley and Probert.
+(This class can also be used in NVE, NPH or NVT ensemble depending by setting different combinations of parameters.)

+    1) :doi:`B. Leimkuhler and C. Matthews, J. Chem.
+Phys.
+138 174102 (2013). <https://doi.org/10.1063/1.4802990>`

+    2) :doi:`D. Quigley and M. I. J. Probert, J. Chem.
+Phys 120 11432 (2004). <https://doi.org/10.1063/1.1755657>`

 Melchionna NPT dynamics
     An implementation of NPT dynamics combining a Nosé-Hoover thermostat with a Parinello-Rahman barostat, according to